ggomp2885/Aware2-SagemakerS/README.md

-Whats the 1 sentence breakdown of the code I am using to do this?
+Whats the data I am using to do this?
 I will take my own personal data from the past 90 days, I will do some initial data exploration, and then I will feed the best features into a Time Series model -DeepAR - using Sagemaker.
 With this model I will be able to see a few things

 Meaningful Exploratory Analysis